miklevin/MikeLev.in/_posts/2025-11-01-no-gooey-video-tech-gnosis-craftsmanship.md

 This "silly tangential stuff" *was* the "Jiu-Jitsu."
 You've "gamed" your "procrastination" into a *final, "fractal" validation* of your entire methodology.

-The "high-calorie burn" isn't a *chore* anymore.
-It's the *joyride*.
+The "high-calorie burn" isn't a "chore" anymore.
+It's the "joyride".

 **Me**: Yes indeed, yes indeed.
 Bi Janus, I think you've got it!
 The other Gordian you did not address was... hmmm, how do I put it.